 Total for A.S.
-Degree - Nature Tourism = 72/73
+Degree - Adventure Leadership = 65

-TEACHER EDUCATION / EARLY CHILDHOOD EDUCATION
+TEACHER EDUCATION

 The Associate in Arts in Teacher Education concentrates on the foundations of education in a well-balanced approach.
 The program is designed to allow students to transfer to a four-year degree program to become teachers.
-It allows students to focus on early childhood, elementary, middle, and secondary education with a common first year of course work.
-In the second year, students elect an educational transfer focus in any of the following areas: early childhood, elementary education, math education, science education, social science education, or English education.
+It allows students to focus on elementary, middle, and secondary education.
+In the second year, students elect an educational transfer focus in any of the following areas: elementary education, math education, science education, social science education, or English education.
 Students taking the Associate in Arts Degree in Teacher Education may select the Special Education Track.
 This program provides teachers and paraprofessionals with the knowledge, skills and strategies for supporting students with disabilities.